Toyota GT86 review – design

 Compact sports car proportions give off the right impression and it looks more exotic than the price would have you believe.
 Details are less successful.

-For 2017 the GT86 gets a host of aesthetic updates but nothing major.
+In 2017 the GT86 got a host of aesthetic updates, but nothing major.
 After five years on sale, a tightening up of the car’s appearance was inevitable and is generally welcome.
-The biggest change is to the front bumper, which is now set lower and wider and features two abrupt ‘teeth’ set into its lower jaw.
+The biggest change was to the front bumper, set lower and wider, and features two abrupt ‘teeth’ set into its lower jaw.
 That we're not so sure about.

 The black moulding at the rear is a better effort though, housing the exhaust tips and an enlarged diffuser element, which now extends low enough to hide the exhaust silencer.
 The most noticeable amendment, however, is probably the new rear wing, which comes as standard on Pro models and replaces the slightly odd spoiler tacked to the boot lid of the original car.

-Its body-coloured endplates are in contrast to the black surface, and Toyota says the new bodywork helps control body roll and increases stability at high speed (top speed in 140mph).
+Its body-coloured endplates are in contrast to the black surface, and Toyota says the new bodywork helps control body roll and increases stability at high speed (top speed is 140mph).